luukrijnbende/argocd-application-updater/README.md

 - `npm install`
 - `npm run build`
 - `npm link`
-- `cd` to the repository that contains the Argo CD application files
+- `cd` to the repository that contains the Argo CD application manifests
 - `argocd-application-updater`

 ## Running on GitLab CI
+These steps have to be executed in the repo that contains the Argo CD application manifests.
 - Create a deploy key with write access (https://docs.gitlab.com/ee/user/project/deploy_keys)
 - Add the private part as a CI variable under the name `SSH_PRIVATE_KEY`
-- Add the example below to `.gitlab-ci.yml`
+- Add the example below to `.gitlab-ci.yml` and fill in the blanks

 ### Example pipeline
 ```yaml